mikesturm/ed/todaycard.md

 4. Place a number "2" on the next line, and place the 2nd most important task on the line.
 It's the task that if you could only do 2 things today, would be right behind the first item you wrote down.

 5. Repeat steps 1 and 2 for as many items as you deem important for you to do today.
 One task per line.
-Your limit is 9.
+Your limit is 9 (for thoughts on why, check the FAQ below).

 6. Once you have all the items on your card, place the number of the last item on your list in the "P" column of the first item.
 For instance, if you have 7 items on your list, item 1 gets 7.
 Item 2 gets 6, and so on down to item 7—which gets 1.